PrestaShopCorp/partner-devtools.prestashop.com/docs/2-saas-app/README.md

 > You should follow the documentation from [prestashop-accounts-installer](https://github.com/PrestaShopCorp/prestashop-accounts-installer) to properly install the PS Account utility.

-You need to register PsAccount as Service
+You need to register PsAccount as Service.
+The `5.0` specified argument is the minimum required `ps_account` module version.
+You should modify it if you need another version.

 ```yaml
   # ...